deepaksuresh2411/mutual-fund-broker/README.md

 # Mutual Fund Broker Application

-A Django-based application for managing and tracking mutual funds.
+A Python-based application for managing and tracking mutual funds.

 ## Table of Contents
 - [Prerequisites](#prerequisites)